Queen Elizabeth National Park

 What To Do in Queen Elizabeth National Park;

-Therefore enjoy both morning and late afternoons game drives through well- managed tracks along which visitors can see wildlife.
+Done both morning and late afternoons through well- managed tracks along which visitors can see wildlife.
 A number of these go through the mating grounds of the Uganda Kob.
-During the game drive expect to see lions, forest hogs, elephants, Buffaloes, bush bucks and also warthogs.
+During the game drive expect to see lions, forest hogs, elephants, Buffaloes, bushbucks and also warthogs.

 In the south of the Mweya Peninsula are the rare tree climbing lions.
-Therefore our well experienced safari guides are very knowledgeable on where to best spot a pride of lions or even Leopards.
+Our well-experienced safari guides are very knowledgeable on where to best spot a pride of lions or even Leopards.

 Boat Trip on the Kazinga Channel.

 Therefore take a boat trip on the Kazinga Channel whose banks has thousands of hippos; so offering visitors an exceptional opportunity to see the different wildlife at close proximity.
 You will also view large hippos yawning as well as different birds including several migrant waterbird species.
 Close to the water banks, you will also see enormous hippos, buffaloes, and elephants soaking in the shallow muddy waters.